An assortment of different faces

 Sex

 Sex is a scientific term referring to a patterned configuration of the external genitalia, internal reproductive organs, hormone levels, chromosomes, and secondary sex characteristics in different humans.
-Someone’s sex characteristics are not immutable and vary immensely from person to person.
-Moreover, sex is not binary and there are far more than two sexes in humans.
+Sex characteristics vary and sex is not binary, as there are many differences relating to sexual development.

 Some people are intersex, meaning they carry variations in their reproductive and sexual anatomy that differ from what is traditionally considered “male” or “female.”
 For example, someone with Complete Androgen Insensitivity Syndrome (CAIS) will be chromosomally XY, but will have nearly all the bodily characteristics we associate with being female and will typically be raised as a woman.
 People with CAIS and their loved ones usually do not discover they have CAIS until puberty.

-Someone’s sex assigned at birth is the sex marker originally listed on their birth certificate.
-It’s usually based on a brief and external medical examination of the body.
-The sex someone is given at birth often determines the gender they will be raised as from childhood.
-People are usually classified as either “male” or “female” in this process.
-However, research shows Intersex characteristics are as common as having red hair.
+Someone’s sex assigned at birth is the sex marker initially listed on their birth certificate.
+It’s usually based on an external medical examination and the sex someone is given at birth often determines the gender they will be raised as from childhood.
 Different jurisdictions increasingly allow intersex sex designations on birth certificates and non-binary identification documents.

 Gender